O = require 'omicron'

 out.context = context

-methodNames: ->
+method methodNames: ->

-keys methods if methods = @_?.methods
+keys methods if methods = @_?.methodsaddMethod

 Adds a method to this state.
-The provided fn
+The provided fn may be any of:

 - A proper function, which will be called in the context of

-; - A boxing of a bound function as prepared by
+@owner; - A boxing of a bound function as prepared by

-or the epistate inheriting the method; - A boxing of a fixed function as prepared by
+state.bind, which will cause the boxed function to be called in the context of eitherthisStateor the epistate inheriting the method; - A boxing of a fixed function as prepared by

-does not already exist in the state tree, then
+If a method called methodName does not already exist in the state tree, then

 the owner is provided a dispatcher to accommodate calls to the appropriate